'Goodbye Jimmy Reed', Hello Van Morrison

 I thought I could resist her but I was so wrong

-The final verse finds our old bluesman Dylan seeking out Reed's grave, referring to another of his songs, 'Down in Virginia', in which the singer leaves the big city behind, and returns to a pastoral, idealised south, 'where the green grass grows'.
+The final verse finds our old bluesman Dylan seeking out his antecedent's grave, referring to another of Reed's songs, 'Down in Virginia', in which the singer leaves the big city behind, and returns to a pastoral, idealised south, 'where the green grass grows'.
 A fitting resting place:

 God be with you, brother, dear